AndersDeath/diary2/000-current.md

 # 09 January - Monday - Yerevan - 102 day of immigration

 Today I almost done with everything I planned.
 IT's very cool.
 Also I scheduled surgeey.
 It will be in thursday.
 I am happy because I really wanted to do it as soon as possible.
 It mean that maybe in 6 months I will have new teeth which is amazing.
 I also came back to full working days.
 I try do as much as I can.
+I didn't have time to finish only one thing - video.